 On November 13, 2017, SAN officially signed the "Airports Sustainability Declaration."
-The declaration, which is voluntary and non-binding, calls for airports to develop, implement and expand initiatives that improve the sustainability and resilience of airports and their surrounding communities.
+The declaration, which is voluntary and non-binding, calls for airports to develop, implement and expand initiatives that improve the

-The declaration promotes four key principles

-- collaboration, transparency, innovation and engagement - and encourages partnerships between airports on a worldwide scale.
+The declaration promotes four key principles - collaboration, transparency, innovation and engagement - and encourages partnerships between airports on a worldwide scale.
 The declaration is also aligned with the 17 action areas of the United Nations Sustainable Development Goals, which were adopted by the United States and over 190 other countries in 2015.
 SAN is implementing a portfolio of policies and projects that support the Airports Sustainability Declaration and its main principles.